reireu/fix_pronounciation/README.md

-this is code for me
+This is code for me
+If I input a sentence, it will return the IPA transcription with the stressed syllables in bold.